Arsenal Technical High School: Winona Technical Institute

-After the Spanish–American War, arsenals were dubbed obsolete for military needs; in addition, the city of Indianapolis had fully encroached on the site at the time.
+After the Spanish–American War, arsenals were considered obsolete for military needs, and there was a nationwide trend towards their abandonment; in addition, the city of Indianapolis had fully encroached on the site at the time.
 As a result, in 1903, the title to the Arsenal grounds was sold at public auction to an Indianapolis public trust, which aimed to keep the property intact as the site of a school or park.

 In 1904, the Winona Agricultural and Technical Institute established an Indianapolis school on the site.
 The Indianapolis public trust planned to execute the deed to the Institute upon proof of sufficient endowment; however, a 1909 investigation made it clear that the institute was insolvent.
 As a result, a case was filed and venued to the Hendricks County Circuit Court by the Indianapolis public trust.
 Following years of litigation, including an appeal to the Indiana Supreme Court, a 1916 ruling gave the site to the Indianapolis Public Schools district, which had expressed interest in the site.